CATechnologies/Objective-C-style-guide/README.md

 ## Spacing

-* Indent using 4 spaces.
-Never indent with tabs.
-Be sure to set this preference in Xcode.
+* Indent using tabs, not spaces.
 * Method braces always open and close on a new line.
 * Other braces (`if`/`else`/`switch`/`while` etc.) always open on the same line as the statement but close on a new line.